A Wondrous Place: In Storybrooke

 In the present day, Emma tells David about Hook having killed Robert.
 David is upset over this and about Hook's reluctance to confess himself, but Emma tells David that he left on the Nautilus after they broke up over this issue, as witnessed by Leroy earlier.
 Later, Regina suggests to Snow and Emma that they enjoy ladies' night at a new bar called "Aesop's Tables," but a heartbroken Emma passes.
 At home, Emma accepts that Hook won't be coming back and gathers his things with Henry when she gets a phone call about a bar fight.
 As she arrives, Emma discovers that Regina and Snow tricked her into joining them.
 Regina encourages Emma to open up about her heartbreak while a drunk Snow challenges a group of Vikings to a knife-throwing contest.
-A crying Emma is met by the bar's owner, Aesop, who tells a heartbreaking of an artist and his wife, then gives her a napkin to wipe her tears away.
+A crying Emma is met by the bar's owner, Aesop, who tells a heartbreaking story of an artist and his wife, then gives her a napkin to wipe her tears away.
 When Emma returns home, she makes to put away Hook's belongings, when she noticed a seashell calling out her name, discovering that it was Hook telling her that he'll return to her.
 After Emma loses the signal, she hears Aesop's voice and she looks up, only to discover that Aesop was actually Gideon, who needed Emma's tears in order to blackmail her, telling her that with her tears, he will be able to prevent Hook from using any portals to return to Storybrooke, unless she helps him kill the Black Fairy.